Weissenstein Tunnel: Renovation

 Starting in 2014, an assessment was made to determine whether the estimated investment for the renovation, ranging from 100 million CHF (for 25 years of service) to 170 million CHF (for 50 years), was worthwhile for the federal government, or whether a replacement offer with a better cost-benefit ratio would be possible, as required by Swiss federal law in such cases.

 In February 2017, the Federal Office of Transport (FOT) decided to renovate the tunnel, responding to the concerns of the affected regions.
 Their concerns were given higher priority than economic considerations.
-The renovation is expected to cost around 85 million CHF, to be funded by the federal government through the railway infrastructure fund.
-The tunnel will be renovated to allow another 25 years of operation.
+The renovation was expected to cost around 85 million CHF, to be funded by the federal government through the railway infrastructure fund.
+The tunnel was renovated to allow another 25 years of operation.

 The construction work was initially planned to begin in 2020 but was postponed for a year to allow for the simultaneous renovation of the entire line.
 The tunnel was scheduled to be renovated from 2021 to 2022.
 Due to a legal dispute, the renovation date was postponed several times.
-After the legal dispute was concluded in May 2023, the renovation work began on 4 March 2024, which will take longer than originally planned due to the brittle rock, and it is now expected to be completed by June 2026 after the previous date being pushed back by 3 months.
+After the legal dispute was concluded in May 2023, the renovation work began on 4 March 2024, which took longer than originally planned due to the brittle rock.
+On 30 May 2026, a ceremony was held in Oberdorf to celebrate the reopening of the renovated tunnel.
+On that day, special train services ran through the tunnel between Oberdorf and Gänsbrunnen.
+One week later, on 6 June 2026, the SBB resumed passenger services through the tunnel.